 Schooling & Early Career:

 Bryan graduated with honors in Cognitive Neuroscience from Washington University in St. Louis where he also studied American Culture Studies and Political Science.
 He spent the majority of his high school and undergraduate summers in a Neuropathology research lab studying Alzheimer’s disease.
-His postgraduate career started as a high school math teacher in Durham Public Schools, North Carolina through Teach for America.
-Bryan then moved into analytics as a School Performance Analyst in Colorado through an Education Pioneers fellowship, before returning to North Carolina where he completed a Master’s in Advanced Analytics from NC State University.
+After graduating, he started his career as a high school math teacher in Durham Public Schools, North Carolina, through Teach for America.
+Bryan moved into analytics through an Education Pioneers fellowship as a School Performance Analyst in Colorado and then returned to North Carolina where he completed a Master’s in Advanced Analytics from NC State University.

 Career in Data Science:

 Bryan has been a Data Scientist at NetApp since July of 2017.
-He has worked on a wide range of problems in customer support and sales.
+He has worked on a wide range of problems in customer support, sales, and pricing.
 Examples of his projects:

-- Support ticket prioritization: ranking several thousand open support tickets based on risk of escalation for critical case managers
+- Support ticket prioritization: Rate open customer support tickets according to risk of escalation.

 Outside of his direct responsibilities, Bryan is active in fostering internal and local Data Science communities.
 Examples of his engagements:

-- Co-lead NetApp Data Science study group, sessions have included series on Feature Engineering, Statistical Learning, R for Data Science, Pricing Optimization and internal prediction competitions
+- Co-lead NetApp Data Science study group on topics including Feature Engineering, Statistical Learning, Pricing Optimization, and internal prediction competitions.